linuxisnotunix/ttool-ai/README.md

 ```bash
 ./ttool.exe
 ```
 - Click on `File > Open Model` and browse your local copy of the repository and choose a model, e.g., `spacebasedsystem.xml`.
-You will see several tabs: `BD1` and `BD2` correspond to the two input block diagrams, and in the `UCD` tab, the subtabs `UCD1` and `UCD2` correspond to the two input use case diagrams.
+You will see several tabs: `BD1` and `BD2` correspond to the two input block diagrams, and in the `UCD` (use case diagram) tab, the subtabs `UCD1` and `UCD2` correspond to the two input use case diagrams.
 The other tabs correspond to the models corrected by the framework: `BDx_UCDy` contains the block diagram x modified by taking into account the inconsistencies detected by comparing it with the use-case diagram y.

 ### 4.2.
 Replicating the Inconsistencies Detection
 First, open the AI window (use the icon on the right depicting a brain), then select `Diagram coherency` or `Diagram coherency with formal rules`.
 You can also choose a GPT model: we recommend using GPT-4-turbo, or GPT-4o.

-Then, select a block diagram (BD1 or BD2).
+Then, open a block diagram (BD1 or BD2) in the main.
 To export it in textual format, make a right click and then click on `to textual format`.
 Do the same for UCD1 or UCD2.

 In the question box, put:
-- `Specification:` + the specification of the system, available in the relevant `md` file (for the Space-Based System, it is in `specification_spacebasedsystem.md`)
+- `Specification:` + paste the specification of the system, available in the relevant `md` file (for the Space-Based System, it is in `specification_spacebasedsystem.md`)
-- `Diagram1: Use case diagram.` + the textual format of the UCD you have copied before
+- `Diagram1: Use case diagram.` + the textual format of the UCD.
+To obtain it, open the desired UCD in the main TTool window by clicking on its tab.
+Next, either click on `Append current diagram text` in the AI window, or right-click on the UCD, select `to textual format`, and copy-paste the obtained textual diagram in the AI window.
-- `Diagram2: Block diagram.` + the textual format of the BD you have copied before
+- `Diagram2: Block diagram.` + the textual format of the BD you can obtain by following the same steps as for the UCD.

 The question box should now contain the system specification, then the textual description of the UCD, then the textual description of the BD.
 Now, click on `Start`.
 If TTool was able to exchange with ChatGPT, then you should obtain a list of inconsistencies that looks like this: